 - Grasp a piece of tissue paper in the middle.

 - Make a flicking motion with your wrist and arm.
-The paper in this image is wee bit old, the newer the paper the better it will "poof up" when flicked.
+The paper in this image is a wee bit old; the newer the paper, the better it will "poof up" when flicked.
 However, this older saved tissue paper will still make a beautiful gift bag, as you shall soon see.

 - Smooth the whipped piece of paper in a downward motion with your other hand.

-- Repeat the steps above with four or five pieces of color coordinated paper.
+- Repeat the steps above with four or five pieces of color-coordinated paper.
 Place them all in the bag.
-Wala!
+Voila!
 You have a beautiful finished product that only took seconds to create.